TirsoRJGonzalez/academic-kickstart/content/home/experience.md

   description = """
   Secured Funding, designed, implemented and analysed three major research projects in cognitive and clinical neuropsychology:

-  * Hemispheric differences in connectivity of semantic cognition regions
+  * Psychometric properties of dichotic listening in determining laterality of speech dominance
-  * Relationship between domain-general inhibition and semantic control
+  * Neuropsychologic deficits in morbid chronic obesity
-  * Lateralisation patterns in semantic cognition in anterior temporal lobe
+  * Hemispheric differences in semantic priming through divided visual fields

   Supervised 17 undergraduate students' research as principal investigator.
+Helped consolidate a collegiate body in Health science with researchers in the schools of Medicine and Nutrition Science.
+Organised national symposia and conferences in Neuropsychology.
+Helped start the Mexican Journal of Neuropsychology in collaboration with the Mexican Association of Neuropsychology
   """
 +++